7 Amazing Tropical Blooms Sure to Delight

 1. Lobster Claw (Heliconia rostrata)

 Heliconia is native to Central to South America and is in a group of plants that may grow up to 15 feet tall.
 There are about 100 individual species, and most species then have a large number of hybrids, with flower styles varying significantly.
-Heliconia leaves look more or less like banana leaves, glossy, oval and paddle-shaped.
+Heliconia leaves look more or less like banana leaves, glossy, oval, and paddle-shaped.
 Lobster Claw plants are generally green, but some are tinged slightly with color when young, and sometimes the leaves and stems are colored or patterned somewhat.
-Take a look at how we use this beautiful tropical bloom in our tropical floral collection.
+Here is how Carlos chose to use this bloom in an arrangement available in our online store.

 2. Anthurium (herbaceous epiphytes)